-West Virginia offers a homestead exemption to its citizens that are 65 years old or are permanently disabled.
+West Virginia offers a homestead exemption to its citizens who are 65 years old or permanently disabled.

 Since 2008, West Virginia has offered a refundable personal income tax credit, up to $1,000, for real property taxes paid in excess of income.

 West Virginia does not impose an inheritance tax.